 Tips for Sleeping and Resting After ACDF

 Sleep with your head elevated using pillows or a reclining bed to reduce strain on your neck.
 Avoid sleeping on your stomach.
-Many patients find that sleeping in a recliner or propped-up position is more comfortable during the initial days after surgery.
+Many ACDF patients find that sleeping in a recliner or propped-up position is more comfortable during the initial days after surgery.

-During the early healing stage, avoid driving, strenuous activity, and any movement that twists or overextends the neck.
+During the early healing process, avoid driving, strenuous activity, and any movement that twists or overextends the neck.
 You should also avoid lifting, pushing, or pulling anything over 10 pounds.
 Stick to short walks to improve circulation and prevent stiffness.

 Patients Testimonials